-- June 9, 2009, substantially all of the assets of Marakon Associates, Inc. - May 23, 2006, certain assets of The Ballentine Barbera Group. - June 16, 2005, the equity of Economics of Competition and Litigation Limited, formerly known as Lexecon Ltd. - April 27, 2005, the equity of Lee & Allen Consulting Limited.
+- June 9, 2009, substantially all of the assets of Marakon Associates, Inc. - May 23, 2006, certain assets of The Ballentine Barbera Group.

 Each of these acquisitions was accounted for under the purchase accounting method, and the results of operations for each of these acquisitions have been included in the accompanying statements of operations from the respective dates of acquisition.